IRCTC Announces Senior Management Changes: Repatriation and Additional Charge Appointments

 *this image is generated using AI for illustrative purposes only.

-IRCTC Limited has announced significant changes in its senior management structure as part of an internal redistribution of work and reassignment of responsibilities among existing officers.
-The changes, effective from March 06, 2026, were communicated to stock exchanges in compliance with SEBI regulations.
+IRCTC Limited has announced significant changes in its senior management structure involving both internal redistribution of responsibilities and personnel repatriation.
+The latest changes, effective from March 09, 2026, were communicated to stock exchanges following Railway Board directives.

 Officer Name Current Designation Nature of Change Effective Date